shawnlunny/Practical-Machine-Learning/index.md

 ## Synopsis

-Synopsis: This research is to predict whether or not 6 users wearing personal exercise tracking bracelets are correctly doing the exercise.
+This research is to predict whether or not six young health participants were asked to perform one set of 10 repetitions of the Unilateral Dumbbell Biceps Curl in five different fashions:

+1. Exactly according to the specification (Class A)
+2. Throwing the elbows to the front (Class B)
+3. Lifting the dumbbell only halfway (Class C)
+4. Lowering the dumbbell only halfway (Class D)
+5. Throwing the hips to the front (Class E).

 We will attempt to create a predictive model that can correctly classify the results.

 ## Load Data